nikfrank/pgx/README.md

 in addition to the original pg.connect -> client -> query -> ... routine

-all of these can be called omitting the options param (check this)
+all of these can be called omitting the options param (not impl. yet)

 you can write and read data not listed in your schemas

-it gets written to a schemaname_xattrs json column, and unpackaged on read
+it gets written to a schemaName_xattrs json column, and unpackaged on read

-basically it feels like MongoDB where you are constrained by your schema
+basically it feels like MongoDB where you are unconstrained by your schema

 except that the returning clause (in options) doesn't work for extended fields yet.
+(listed as "json depth read" in todo code)

 options